bdqnghi/Soot-Tutorial/README.md

 Instead, building the jar from the latest source code is better: https://github.com/Sable/soot.
 I have prebuilt one version here: https://github.com/bdqnghi/Soot-Tutorial/blob/master/lib/soot-3.0.1.jar.
 Feels free to use, no need to built from the source code again.

-Next step is to import the project and add the soot-3.0.1.jar into the class path of the project
+Next step is to import the project and add the soot-3.0.1.jar into the class path of the project.
+- To import .jar file in Eclipse, you can refer to: https://stackoverflow.com/a/3280384/2760331
+- To import .jar file in Intellij, you can refer to: https://stackoverflow.com/a/1051705/2760331

 An example of correctly imported project can be seen here (in Intellij):
 ![alt text](/figures/project.png)